cdp-ucsc/doc/cdp-docs/docs/data_security/snowflake_roles.md

-**Compute Resouces**
+**Compute Resources**

-At this time shared compute will be used in favor of keeping things simple.
-Eventually a cost model could be developed and measured based on consumption
+A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
+These resources are generally granted at the source role and usage cascades up the role hierarchy.

 ***

 ## Domain Analyst Roles

-<sup> Provide broad access for specific domains. </sup>
+- Provide broad access for specific domains.

 Domain Analyst Roles are intended for individuals with subject matter expertise who are comfortable working with raw data.
-These roles inherit access to raw source data from `Source Roles.` Typically these roles have access to more than one data source and have and can be used to create models in development databases.
+These roles inherit access to raw source data from [Source Roles](#source-roles).
+Typically these roles have access to more than one data source and can be used to transform and model data in development databases.

 **Utility**